V. Departmental requirements for the Ph.D. degree

 This section summarizes the standards for the Ph.D. degree.
 This degree signifies completion of a substantial body of work by the student that displays distinction, original scholarship, and superior achievement.

 Six semesters of graduate study are required.
-Two consecutive semesters (Fall and Spring, or Spring and Fall), must be spent at UNR in full-time study (minimum of nine credits per semester).
+Two consecutive semesters (Fall and Spring, or Spring and Fall), must be spent at UNR in full-time study (minimum of nine credits per semester if not on an assistantship or six credits per semester if on an assistantship (TA or RA).
 The university residency requirement must be met before a student is allowed to advance to candidacy.

-Course Work - 73 cr of graduate credits including:
+Course Work - 61 credits of graduate courses including:

 - 1 credit graduate comprehensive exam (GEOL 795)